Terms & Conditions

 - Excess luggage

 4.7.
-Where an Application Form is received by the school after the Full Fee Date, it must be accompanied by the Full Fees which is the Reservation Fee and Tuition Fees combined.
-On acceptance of such a Booking, the school will issue an Acceptance Letter and Welcome Booklet.
+Where an Application Form is received by the school after June 1st in the relevant year of enrolment, it must be accompanied by payment of the Full Fee.
+On acceptance of such a booking, the school will issue an Acceptance Letter and Welcome Booklet.
+Where such a booking is not accepted by the School, the School will issue a refund of the Full Fee as soon as reasonably practicable.

 4.8.
-The School shall not be responsible for any cash payment unless it is handed personally to the Director of the school.
+The School shall not accept any cash payment unless it is handed personally to a Director of the school and a valid receipt is provided by the School.

 5.1 Reservation Fee

-No refund of the reservation fee will be made under any circumstances.
+No refund of the Reservation Fee shall be made under any circumstances.

-5.3 Cancellations or terminations on or after start date
+5.3 Cancellations or terminations on or after the start date

 Where a cancellation or termination of a course occurs on or after the start date for any reason and whether by the Student or by the School the Student shall receive no refund of any course fees already paid or incurred.

-The Student may not postpone their registration or carry forward their fees paid to a subsequent course at a later date.
-For the avoidance of doubt, this Clause 5.6 shall remain applicable whatever the reason given for requesting a postponement or carrying forward of any fees paid.
+The Student may not postpone their registration or carry forward their fees paid to a subsequent course at a later date under any circumstances.

 (b) Transfer of place and re-application of monies paid

-Without prejudice, the Student may not transfer their place on any course to another person or request that any monies paid be applied in discharge (whether whole or partial) of fees or other sums owed by another student.
+The Student may not transfer their place on any course to any other person or request that any monies paid be applied in discharge (whether in whole or in part) of fees or other sums which may be owed by any other student under any circumstances.

 5.4 Visa rejections